 With summer approaching, many of us are dreaming of the soft sandy beaches and shining blue shallows promised by sunny Caribbean islands but for some lucky people, these exotic islands are home all year round.

-Made up of over 700 islands, reefs, islets and cays, the Caribbean promises a variety of treasures both on and off its shores.
+Made up of over 700 islands, reefs, islets, and cays, the Caribbean promises a variety of treasures both on and off its shores.

-This impression of seclusion is largely a tourist-friendly illusion, however; the Carribean plays more of a role on the world stage than holiday-goers may expect.
+This impression of seclusion is largely a tourist-friendly illusion, however; the Caribbean plays more of a role on the world stage than holiday-goers may expect.
 So what boosts these islands economies?
 What makes them crucial on the world stage?

 Historically, most Caribbean islands belonged to a variety of European colonies.
 However, since achieving independence and/or autonomy, many Caribbean islands have managed to establish themselves competitively in the world economy.